smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

   Please consider contacting SMA Technologies Support before attempting to use the ALTENV(\*YES) option for the first time.
 There are additional installation and configuration steps required when multiple environments are set up.
 These steps are documented in the LSAM Environment Management section of the IBM i LSAM documentation.
 However, if there are any questions about this process SMA Technologies wants to consult with clients who plan to use multiple environments before they attempt to install them.
   :::

 22. As objects are restored from the installation save file, there are status messages displayed at the bottom of the screen to indicate the progress of the installation.
-The display screen may also appear blank for some time. <u>No action is required</u>.
+The display screen may also appear blank for some time. <u>No action is required while the screen is blank</u>.
 23. Use the reference information published below for assistance with entering data on either of the two (or four, when ALTENV = *YES) control data displays that will be presented during the installation.

 24. When the installation procedure has finished normally, the following completion message is displayed: